The Independent Grammar School: Durham

 Expected action taken from all staff

 It is important to deal with a situation of peer abuse immediately and sensitively.
-It is necessary to gather the information as soon as possible to get the true facts around what has occurred as soon as possible and before the child(ren) may have forgotten.
+It is necessary to gather the information as soon as possible to get a true, accurate account of the facts around what has happened, so that nothing is forgotten.
 It is equally important to deal with it sensitively and think about the language used and the impact of that language on both the children and the parents when they become involved.
-For example, do not use the word perpetrator, this can quickly create a blame culture and leave a child labelled.
+For example; do not use the word perpetrator, this can quickly create a ‘blame’ culture and leave a child labelled.

 In all cases of peer on peer abuse it is necessary that all staff are trained in dealing with such incidents, talking to young people and instigating immediate support in a calm and consistent manner.
-Staff should not be prejudiced, judgmental, dismissive or irresponsible in dealing with such sensitive matters.
+Staff should not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.

-1. Gather the Facts
+Gather the Facts

-2. Consider the Intent (begin to Risk Assess)
+Consider the intent (begin to Risk Assess)

 Has this been a deliberate or contrived situation for a young person to be able to harm another?

-3. Decide on your next course of action
+Decide on your next course of action

 If social care and the police intend to pursue this further they may ask to interview the young people in school or they may ask for parents to come to school to be spoken to also.
 It is important to be prepared for every situation and the potential time it may take.

-If a young person is deemed to be “Gillick Competent” following the Fraser guidelines* and does not wish you to share the information with parents, then the school must consider this especially, for example, if the young person is pregnant and this is why they are being bullied (unless this has occurred through significant harm in which case a criminal/social care case is likely or the young person is under the age of 13).
+If a young person is deemed to be ‘Gillick Competent’ following the ‘Fraser’ guidelines and does not wish you to share the information with parents, then the school must consider this especially for example if the young person is pregnant and this is why they are being bullied (unless this has occurred through significant harm in which case a criminal/social care case is likely or the young person is under the age of 13).